InterCity: United Kingdom

-The term "Inter-City" was first used by state railway company British Rail in 1966, to brand all its longer-distance, higher-speed services (the hyphen was dropped shortly afterwards, changing the name to "InterCity").
+The term "Inter-City" was first used by the state railway company British Rail in 1966, to brand all its longer-distance, higher-speed services (the hyphen was dropped shortly afterwards, changing the name to "InterCity").
 The brand was closely associated with a new design of carriage, the Mark 2 which revolutionised levels of comfort on the system.
 The system was hugely successful and became one of the world's few profitable public railway services.

-Today, Britain's railways having been privatised, InterCity trains in the UK are operated by many different train companies including Abellio Greater Anglia, Avanti West Coast, CrossCountry, Great Western Railway, London North Eastern Railway, East Midlands Railway, Hull Trains, Abellio ScotRail and Grand Central.
-Most of these companies operate their services from one of the many London termini, with CrossCountry being the exception, running from Cornwall to Scotland.
-If travelling via London it is often necessary to change stations: a journey from Norwich to Cardiff would require a transfer from London Liverpool Street to London Paddington station via the London Underground.
+Today, Britain's railways having been privatised, InterCity trains in the UK are operated by many different train companies including Greater Anglia, Avanti West Coast, CrossCountry, Great Western Railway, London North Eastern Railway, East Midlands Railway, Hull Trains, Lumo, Transport for Wales, ScotRail, TransPennine Express, Caledonian Sleeper, Grand Central and Eurostar.
+Most of these companies operate their services from one of the many London termini, with CrossCountry being the main exception, running from Cornwall to Scotland.
+If travelling via London it is often necessary to change stations: a journey from Norwich to Cardiff would require a transfer from London Liverpool Street to London Paddington station via the Elizabeth line.